beumsk/rpg/README.md

 - review lvlup => give points to distribute on stats ?

-- improve fights: better ai, attack range, elemental str&def?,
+- improve fights: better ai, elemental str&def?,
-- work on attack improve !!
 - max of 4 attacks? select the ones to have in fight
 - more fights? add element on map to add new enemies or trainingMap?